minhhang107/theveryberry/README.md

 - Media queries

 ## Features
-- View a list of cake by categories
+- View a list of cakes by categories
 - Focus effect when hover over an image
 - Send a contact form